 What are hashed emails?

 Hashed emails are email addresses scrambled into a fixed-length string of characters using a cryptographic hash function.
-This process converts the original email address into a unique identifier, ensuring the user’s privacy is protected.
+This process converts the original email address into a unique identifier that cannot be connected back to the individual, ensuring the user’s privacy is protected.

-Can they still track users from site to site?
+Can hashed emails track users from site to site?

 Yes.
 Similar to third-party cookies, hashed emails can be used to recognize users across different sites and devices.
 For example, if a user logs in with their email on multiple sites, the hashed version of their email acts as a consistent identifier without revealing the actual email address.